waterbug/pangalactic.core/NOTES_FOR_DEVELOPERS.md

 operations within the function that could be formulated to compile into pure C, anyway.

+### Notes on Deserialization Profiling and Optimization

+## Windows Desktop Application Installation and Management

+On the Windows platform, **PyInstaller** and **Innosetup** are used to create a `setup.exe` installer for the desktop application package.
+When run, the application is installed in the user's home directory and does not require admin privileges.

-### Process for Building Application Releases / Installers
+### Process for Building Windows Desktop App Releases / Installers

 1. Bump version for all packages: